serras/poke-fun/guide/adt.md

 ```

 As an **additional task**, you can improve the ordering of the deck shown in the right pane by taking evolution into account: evolution chains should appear together.
+At this point you have two options:

+- Make this ordering "inherent" to the `Card` type, and modify its `Comparable` implementation in `tcg/tcg.kt`;
+- Introduce this new ordering only in the `deck/view.kt` file, modifying its call to `sorted` using `sortedBy`.

+## New status

+The `SearchStatus` type used in `search/viewModel.kt` is quite similar to `Result` describe above.
+You can take a look at that file and the corresponding view to see how one operates with sealed hierarchies.

+To understand how the exhaustiveness helps, add a new `data object Unavailable : SearchStatus` to this type, which should represent the case in which search cannot be performed because we could not contact the Pokémon TCG API.
+Your **task** is to fix all the compiler errors you find.
+Also, try to think about what would have changed if the code had used `else` instead of matching on each of the cases separately.